Mpilo-Pillz/portfolio-project/README.md

 ## Problems

 - having issues with Mongoose types
-- ptojects looks for index js file that is not there
+- projects looks for index js file that is not there
 - use import module with mongoose
+- Faced error `ENOENT: no such file or directory, while folder exist` for file upload.
+Used `path.join(__dirname, /uploads/images)`
+- Files uploaded saving to dist folder

 ## Sources